 - At least two years previous full-time work experience post Baccalaureate graduation as a practicing engineer or technical leader.

 Applicants with less than 3.0 honor point average might be considered for admission under special circumstances.

-Prospective students should contact Dr. Kenneth Chelst, program director, for further information.
+Prospective students should contact M.S.
+Engineering Management Program Faculty Advisor, Dr. Kenneth Chelst, for additional information.